 It all started by jumping off high things… Then helping others jump off high things….

-Growing up on the east coast of Australia, I couldn’t wait to get out of high school & start travelling.
+Growing up on the east coast of Australia, I couldn’t wait to get out of high school & start traveling.
 I was hungry for adventure.
-I hitch hiked, backpacked, & travelled the world exploring & trying as many new experiences as I could.
+I hitchhiked, backpacked, & traveled the world exploring & trying as many new experiences as I could.

-I travelled the world helping my, by then, good friend AJ Hackett set up new bungy jump sites around the world.
+I traveled the world helping my, by then, good friend AJ Hackett set up new bungy jump sites around the world.
 Every day was an adventure & I couldn’t have been happier.